6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 **How governed documents evolve:** via the Document Delivery Standard (Section 9) — full replacement documents, reviewed and approved, then committed by the principal or Builder as appropriate.
 The Architect does not have direct GitHub write authority unless a future tool explicitly grants it. **"Custodian" means: authoritative architectural editor and reviewer whose approved output is committed to the canonical repository by someone else** — not direct repository control.

+**Canonical-state rule:** An Architect-approved document or implementation is not canonical merely because it has been prepared, reviewed, or approved.
+It becomes canonical only once the relevant change has actually been committed/synchronized to the canonical GitHub repository.
+The Architect must distinguish clearly between prepared, approved, synchronized, and canonical states.

 ---

 ## 9. Document Delivery Standard